ABDO-AR/notey_flutter/README.md

 2) `flutter pub get` in the project root directory to install all the required dependencies.

+## Linter & Code Quality

+---

+To check the code quality with Flutter Analyzer (recommended when you want to add something) please run in console:

+    flutter analyze

+It should give no errors message:

+    Analyzing notey_flutter...
+    No issues found! (ran in 3.5s)

 ## Preview Download Links

 ---